 3. Decide how to file: Do you send it a paper form?
 Nah.
 You're young and technologically savvy so you're at least going to use tax software.
 Check out Free File.
 This year 14 tax software companies have partnered with the Internal Revenue Service to offer free online tax prep and e-filing.
 But maybe you want personal help on filling out your first-ever return.
 That's cool.
 Just make sure you choose the appropriate -- and a reputable -- tax preparer.

 4. Don't leave money on the table: Again, this is something even veteran taxpayers need to heed.
 But for 1040 newbies, make sure you don't overlook any tax breaks.
 That includes tax-saving workplace benefits, such as 401(k)s or medical spending accounts.

-5. Don't procrastinate: Putting things off until the last minute can cause added problems if you run into problems or have unexpected questions when you do start filing.
+5. Don't procrastinate: Putting off difficult tasks is normal.
+But delaying your taxes until the last minute can cause added problems if you run into problems or have unexpected questions when you do start filing.

 6. Don't be in such a hurry: On the other hand, if you get in too big a hurry to finish you tax filing you could make a costly mistake.

 And once again, we long-time taxpayers (and Uncle Sam) extend our warmest welcome to our club, where the motto is tax misery loves company!